Next meeting :

 The goal of the European Foreign Affairs policies is to build durable diplomatic relations between the European Union and the other states.
 Those bilateral relations can be based on cultural, economic or technological exchanges.

-The building of the European diplomacy have to respect the protection of rights and the sustainable development.
+The building of the European diplomacy have to respect the freedom of Internet, the protection of rights and the sustainable development.

 The European Union must create a protective status for European and international whistleblowers.
-They must be able to benefit from the right to asylum if there are not European citizens.
+They must be able to benefit from the right to asylum if they are not European citizens.

 The European Union must integrate the protection of the rights of women and LGBTQI+ people as part of its international cooperation policy.